MusaabTaha/embedded-motor-control-stm32-matlab/README.md

-# ⚡ MotorDrive: Embedded Motor Control HIL with STM32, MATLAB, and Simulink
+# ⚡ MotorDrive: Embedded PMSM Motor Control HIL with STM32, MATLAB, and Simulink

 # Hi, I'm building an embedded motor control project

-### Embedded software development for motor control applications using an STM32 controller and a MATLAB/Simulink plant model
+### Embedded software development for PMSM motor control applications using an STM32 controller and a MATLAB/Simulink plant model

 ### Focused on applying control engineering in practice, translating algorithms into efficient embedded code, and validating control performance in a Hardware-in-the-Loop setup